KeyMaker25/Animal_Adoption/README.md

 </p>

 ## Usage
-Please enjoy and tell a friend.
+Please enjoy and tell a friend. <br/>
-If i manage to help even one animal get adopted.
+If we can help even-one animal to get adopted. <br/>
 My project is a success :)